4 Strategies for Agile Portfolio Management

 • Use metrics to make informed decisions about portfolio adjustments – dashboards in systems like Jira help a ton here

-Three: Collaboration and Decentralized Decision-Making
+#3: Collaboration and Decentralized Decision-Making

 Keeping all those project balls in the air and moving means you can’t micromanage or try to control too much.
 That means your teams need to be empowered to make their own decisions and set priorities for themselves.
+Pick the right agile collaboration tools to allow you team to drive value and consider these other tips.

 Foster Cross-Functional Collaboration